ombori/grid-docs/apps/queue/customize-walk-in-ticket.md

 # Customize the appearance of the Walk-in ticket page

-Walk-in ticket page is the page that the user sees after creating a regular ticket.
+Walk-in ticket page is the page that the user sees after creating a walk in (by scanning QR code) ticket.

 ![](/assets/walk-in-ticket.png ":size=400")